Reconstruction in one dimension from unlabeled Euclidean lengths: Introduction

+Let us call $\sigma_\p$ the ordering of the vertices along the line.
+Repeating the argument for each cycle in $G$ defines more small integer relations on the coordinates of $\l$.
+We define $S^{\sigma_\p}$ to be the linear span, in $\RR^m$, of all the coefficient vectors of integer relations defined by cycles in $G$.
+The space $S^{\sigma_\p}$ contains all the small integer relations that are forced on $\l$ because it arises from measuring $\p$.
+Heuristically, if $\p$ is is selected uniformly at random, then $\l$ should not satisfy \emph{any other} small integer relation, because $\l$ still behaves otherwise randomly.

+In Section \ref{sec:lll}, we make this heuristic reasoning precise.
+What we show is that, if $\p$ is selected uniformly at random from configurations of $n$ integer points in $[0,B]$, then, WHP any integer relation that is satisfied by the coordinates of $\l$ and has norm below a cutoff value is in $S^{\sigma_\p}$.
+This gives us a way to find a basis for $S^{\sigma_\p}$, provided that we can find a basis for an appropriate lattice with small enough basis vectors.

+Finding a lattice basis consisting of vectors that are as short as possible is an NP-hard problem.
+However, the cutoff we need is large enough so that any LLL reduced basis for the lattice we construct will, WHP, allow us to find a basis for $S^{\sigma_\p}$.
+Our analysis builds on work of Lagarias and Odylyzko \cite{LO} and Frieze \cite{frieze} on random SUBSET-SUM problems.
+The main technical difference between our problem and random SUBSET-SUM instances is that $\l$ is obtained from $\p$ via a non-linear mapping.
+We handle this issue using a counting argument that extends those of Frieze \cite{frieze}.
+Because the LLL algorithm \cite{LLL} can find a reduced basis in polynomial time, this step of the algorithm is polynomial.

+Once we recover $S^{\sigma_{\p}}$, our next task is to use it to recover the ordered graph $G$.
+For this, we will use a polynomial time algorithm of Seymour~\cite{sey} that constructs an unknown graph using an independence oracle for its graphic matroid.
+We can implement the oracle in polynomial time using the basis for $S^{\sigma_\p}$ found in the previous step, so we can recover $G$ in polynomial time.
+To complete the combinatorial steps, we need to recover the orientation $\sigma_\p$.
+Using $S^{\sigma_\p}$, we can compute a consistent orientation for the edges of any cycle in $G$.
+We then find a globally consistent orientation, which must be $\pm \sigma_{\p}$, using an iterative procedure based on an ear decomposition of $G$.
+In this step, we use $2$-connectivity of $G$, because otherwise an ear decomposition will not exist.

-Finally, we can use $G$, $\sigma_{\p}$ and $\l$ to determine the positions of each of the $\p_i$.
+Finally, we can use $G$, $\sigma_{\p}$ and $\l$ to determine the positions of each of the $p_i$.
 In the noiseless case, this can be done by traversing a spanning tree of $G$ and laying out the points.
-In the noisy case, this step can be solved as a least squared problem.
+If there is noise, we solve a least squares problem to approximate $\p$.

+The methods in this paper do not directly generalize to higher dimensions.
+In fact, each of our steps poses a challenging problem once the dimension becomes at least two.
+There is no direct analogue to the $\pm 1$ cycle relations, and instead, we would have to find integer polynomial relations on the measured lengths.
+To this end, we have no known non-trivial bound on either the degree or coefficient-sizes of these polynomials.
+Even if it were possible to recover the polynomials, and then, somehow, using a (so-far unknown) algorithmic version of \cite{gugr}, the unknown graph $G$, the remaining labeled graph realization problem is difficult in practice.